SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

         SetTrgInj(0)      # reset the comparator latch and charge injection via GPIO5 Delay()           # short delay (~50 us) to allow the circuit settle after the inject circuit reset

-The dataset for the injection voltage scan will represent an s-curve which allows the extraction of the threshold and the noise.
+The dataset for the injection voltage scan will represent an s-curve that allows the extraction of the threshold and the noise.
 For a quantitative evaluation of the s-curve the injection voltage (i.e. DAC setting) has to be converted to the equivalent injection charge :math:`Q_{INJ}`.

 .. math::

   Q_{INJ}= k \cdot  V_{INJ} \cdot C_{INJ}

-with :math:`k = 0.1` for the attenuation of the resistive divider in front of the injection switch and :math:`C_{INJ} = 0.1 pF` the injection capacitance which converts the voltage step into a charge.
+with :math:`k = 0.1` for the attenuation of the resistive divider in front of the injection switch and :math:`C_{INJ} = 0.1 pF` the injection capacitance that converts the voltage step into a charge.

 .. math::